Skip to main content

 Where a member contributes a sum equal to or greater than 25% of the expected disguised salary, they will fail condition C and will not be within the scope of the Salaried Member Rules.

-It is important to consider these rules if you are thinking of incorporation as an LLP.
+It is important to consider these rules if you are thinking of incorporation as an LLP, or indeed currently operating with an LLP environment.
+Each member of an LLP needs to consider the application of each test in turn.

 How we can help

-Our Financial Services experts are well placed to help advise on how to take advantage of the Salaried Member Rules and have a wealth of experience working with LLPs and their members.
+Our Financial Services team are well placed to help advise on the application of the Salaried Member Rules and have a wealth of experience working with LLPs and their members.

-If you like to discuss your specific circumstances in more detail or have any further questions, please contact Stephen Kenny using the details on this page.
+If you like to discuss your specific circumstances in more detail or have any further questions, please contact Mark Eade using the form below.

 Or, if you would like to discover more of our financial services insights, please visit our Financial Services Hub.